Certification- Alexander Technique,

 B.A.
 Cum Laude in Dance and Elementary Education Certification,

-Nancy Romita, artistic director of The Moving Company, has three times received an Individual Artists Award for Excellence in Choreography from The Maryland State Arts, and grants from the Mayor's Committee of Art and Culture from 1994-2002.
-Ms. Romita's work has been performed in New York City at Dance Theater Workshop, Theater of the Riverside Church, and the 92nd Street YMWHA.
-She has worked as movement designer for directors Tim Brown and Kate Chislolm and Scott Susong.
-Her dance/theater work has also been performed at the Dance Place in Washington D.C., Dance Theater Workshop in NYC, Connecticut College, and State University of New York at Purchase, Theater Project and throughout the Northeast.
-Ms. Romita's work has been commissioned by the Dance in Education Fund, Inc., Aurora Dance Company, Towson University, Essex Community College, Karen & Alvin, the 92nd Street YMWHA Dance Program, and the Maryland Food Committee.
+As former artistic director of The Moving Company Dance Company, Ms Romita has three times received an Individual Artists Award for Excellence in Choreography from The Maryland State Arts, and grants from the Mayor's Committee of Art and Culture from 1994-2002.
+Her choreographic work has also been performed at the Dance Place in Washington D.C., Dance Theater Workshop and the 92nd St Y in NYC, Connecticut College, and State University of New York at Purchase, Theater Project in Baltimore and throughout the Mid Atlantic region.
+She has worked as choreographer/movement designer for theater, working with directors Tim Brown, Kate Chislolm and Scott Susong.
+Ms. Romita's work has been commissioned by the Dance in Education Fund, Inc., Towson University, Essex Community College, Karen & Alvin, the 92nd Street YMWHA Dance Program, the Maryland Food Committee and The Foundation Fighting Blindness.
 Ms. Romita has collaborated with the Baltimore Museum of Art on a dance projects to correspond to the Joyce Scott exhibit 'Kickin it with the Masters,' and the museum's nationally recognized program, 'Feast Famine and the Female Form.'

-Ms. Romita has taught at the American Dance Festival in Durham, NC, Connecticut College, State University of New York at Purchase, UMBC, and is currently on the faculty of Towson University..
-She is a Certified Teacher of the Alexander Technique and attained a Masters of Fine Arts in Theater from Towson University.
+Ms. Romita has taught at the American Dance Festival in Durham, NC, Connecticut College, State University of New York at Purchase, and UMBC.
+She is a Certified Teacher of the Alexander Technique and is currently the Director of the ATMidatlantic Teacher Training Course.
+She has a BA degree from Connecticut College and an MFA in Theater from Towson University